 State law requires that Illinois residents enrolling for the first time at NIU (or other state university) as degree-seeking undergraduate students in or after the fall semester, 2004, be charged a fixed tuition rate schedule for four continuous years, beginning with their initial enrollment.
 This will help candidates plan for the costs of obtaining a certificate through NIU.

 Northern Illinois University assists students in obtaining financial aid through a variety of financial aid programs and provides financial aid for students through a variety of scholarship and loans.
 Individuals who want specific information should review the financial aid website or contact the Financial Aid Office in person or by email.
 Prospective teachers may consult with advisors in their departments and/or contact the Illinois Student Assistance Commission.

 NIU maintains a very active Career Planning and Placement Center whose services include an annual educators job fair and a job search handbook.
-For educator employment resources, visit the Educator Services page of the Career Planning and Placement Center Web site.
+For educator employment resources, visit the Career Planning and Placement Center Web site.